Lifelong Knowledge Editing requires Better Regularization: Norm Growth during Sequential Knowledge Editing

 We also show this effect empirically.
-The growing norm of activation vectors produced by edited layers before and after editing for Llama3-8B can be seen in Figure \ref{fig:activation-norm-growth}.
-Figure \ref{fig:activation-norm-growth-llama3-baseline} shows the percentage norm for activation vectors produced from each sub-module of the unedited Llama3-8B model, in comparison to the sum of their norms\footnote{This is averaged over 30,000 generated tokens (Appendix \ref{appendix:activation-norm-growth}).}.
-After editing using AlphaEdit, which edits layers 4-8 in the Llama model for 10,000 sequential edits (edited layers are shown in red color on x-axis), we can see a drastic increase in the percentage norms for vectors produced by the edited layers (Figure \ref{fig:activation-norm-growth-llama3-alphaedit}).
-For example, the norm of vectors produced by layer 8, which accounted for only 1\% of the total norm, after editing using AlphaEdit accounts for 7\% of the norm.
-This effect is even more drastic for MEMIT as seen in Figure \ref{fig:activation-norm-growth-llama3-memit}, where the activation vectors produced by layer 8 account for almost 40\% of the total norm, and the vectors produced by all edited layers account for 85\% of the total.
+The growing norm of activation vectors produced by edited layers after editing Llama3-8B can be seen in Figure \ref{fig:activation-norm-growth}.
+After editing using MEMIT, which edits layers 4-8 for 10,000 sequential edits (edited layers are shown in red color on the x-axis), we see a drastic increase in the norm of activation vectors produced by edited layers.
+For example, the activation vectors produced by layer 8 account for almost 40\% of the total norm, and vectors produced by all edited layers account for 85\% of the total. \textit{To emphasize how extreme this is, the residual stream for Llama-3-8B is made up of a summation of 65 vectors\footnote{Llama-3-8B has 32 layers, each contributing two vectros $a^l$ and $m^l$ to the residual stream along with the input vector.}, and 4 out of the 65 vectors coming from the edited layers account for 85\% of the total norm.} The norm-contributions for an unedited model can be seen in Figure \ref{fig:activation-norm-growth-llama3-baseline-appendix} (appendix), where the four edited layers account for less than 4\% of the overall norm.
+Note that this effect cannot be mitigated by LayerNorm or RMSNorm, which just normalize the incoming vectors \cite{brody2023expressivity}, whereas the norm growth of edited layers changes the content of the final hidden representation by making it consist of mostly the output of the edited layers.

-This gives us a crucial insight into the inner workings of locate-then-edit methods.
-Apart from optimizing for the preservation-memorization objective in equation \ref{eq:memit_objective}, \textbf{these methods also \underline{implicitly} increase the norms of the edited matrices, and as a consequence, the norm of the activation vectors produced from those matrices also increases.
-This makes the representation after the final layer ($h^L$) be dominated by the output of edited layers,} thus giving the edited layers a larger authority over the final representations.
-This allows edited layers to override the information produced from other parts of the model, consequently leading to the success of these knowledge editing methods.
+This gives us a crucial insight into why the growing norm of edited matrices leads to a loss of downstream performance. \textbf{As the norms of the edited matrices increase, and as a consequence, the norm of the activation vectors produced from those matrices also increases, the activation vector at the final layer ($h^L$) is dominated by the output of edited layers, thus giving the edited layers a larger authority over the final representations.
+This allows edited layers to override the information produced from other parts of the model}, possibly also helping make successful edits.
+However, as the norm of the edited matrix continues to grow when we edit it sequentially, suddenly the final representations begin to largely be composed of the outputs of only the edited layers.
+This makes it impossible for the model to account for the information processed from other sub-modules, which might be important to perform other downstream or unrelated tasks.